OmarSalah95/Data-Visualizer/ReadMe.txt

 python_repos
-    Basic git hub api call to extract data needed for visualization referencing repos using python as the main language.
+    Basic git hub api call to extract data needed for visualization referencing repos using python as the main language. hn_submissions
+    Uses the hacker news API to generate a list of top stories, links, and related comments.